ShawnDelaineBellazanJr/universal-builder/README.md

 - **Evolution (24h)**: Long-term evolution processes for system improvement

 Each frequency has its own economic threshold (95, 50, 70, 85, 90) to determine when processing at that level is justified.

+### SK Frequency Router

+The SK Frequency Router is a Semantic Kernel-based component that intelligently routes tasks to the appropriate cognitive frequency based on:

+- Task urgency and complexity
+- Economic value assessment
+- Available resources and constraints
+- Task context and goals

+It replaces keyword-based routing with AI-powered semantic analysis, ensuring tasks are processed at the most efficient frequency.
+The router:

+1. Analyzes the goal and context using Semantic Kernel
+2. Determines the most appropriate cognitive frequency
+3. Calculates the economic value of processing at that frequency
+4. Compares the economic value against frequency thresholds
+5. Routes the task to the appropriate processor

 ## SK Evolution Engine